deepnest-io/Deepnest/README.md

   [this
   page](https://nodejs.github.io/node-addon-examples/getting-started/tools/#:~:text=It%20is%20not%20necessary%20to,that%20has%20everything%20you%20need.) for a simple to install package that may work (not tested, as my system already has it already installed).
+- Create an empty directory `C:\nest`.
+I've not spent the time to figure out why this is required, but it appears to be so.

 ### Building